The myth of nitrogen fixing bacteria in vegetable gardens...

-The Rhizobia chemically convert the nitrogen from the air to make it available for the plant.
+Nitrogen from the air diffuses into the ground.
+The rhizobia chemically convert that nitrogen to make it available for the plant.

-Legume plants live in a symbiotic relationship with the nitrogen fixing bacteria - the Rhizobia live in nodules in the plant's roots.
+Legume plants live in a symbiotic relationship with the nitrogen fixing bacteria - the rhizobia live in nodules in the plant's roots.
 This way the plant can look after its own nitrogen needs.
-Fertilizer is not required.
+Nitrogen fertilizer is not required.

 That's the theory.
 It's great news and all permaculture designs make extensive use of legumes and nitrogen fixing bacteria to increase the nitrogen level in the soil.

-Well, most of our beans and peas originated in Europe, so if you live in America or Australia you can not expect the required Rhizobium to automatically be present in your soil.
+Well, most of our beans and peas originated in Europe, so if you live in America or Australia you can not expect the required rhizobium to automatically be present in your soil.
 Most likely it's not, and if it is, then probably not in sufficient numbers.
-(The latter is even true in Europe.)
+The latter is true in Europe, too.

-That means unless you inoculate the seed you have to fertilize your beans and peas just like any other crop, and growing them makes no difference for the following crop at all.
+That means unless you inoculate your seed with the correct species of rhizobium first, you have to fertilize your beans and peas just like any other crop, and growing them makes no difference for the following crop at all.

-Inoculant is the matching Rhizobium in liquid or powder form.
+An inoculant for a legume plant is a matching rhizobium in liquid or powder form.
 It should come with instructions on how to coat the seeds with it before planting.

-Once present in your soil the Rhizobia will happily live there for several years on their own, so if you plant beans again in the same spot a few years later they'll be just fine.
+Once present in your soil, the rhizobia will happily live there for several years on their own, so if you plant beans again in the same spot a few years later they'll be fine.